 APRA issues and enforces a series of prudential security standards to ensure that, under all reasonable circumstances, financial promises are kept by regulated entities.

-When APRA licenses banking, insurance or superannuation businesses to operate, they become a prudentially regulated entity: they must comply with standards like APRA Prudential Standard CPS 234 that APRA will supervise and enforce.
+When APRA licences banking, insurance or superannuation businesses to operate, they become a prudently regulated entity: they must comply with standards like APRA Prudential Standard CPS 234 that APRA will supervise and enforce.

 Proactive protection of digital information and assets is a social and financial imperative.
-To combat the pervasive threats of criminal activity, APRA-regulated entities must meet minimum standards to:
+To achieve this, APRA-regulated entities must meet minimum standards:

 CPS 234 goes beyond 231 and 232 and is specifically designed to address the information security of a company’s digital assets.